garybgenett/gary-os/README.md

 Here are the primary directories and what I use them for:

   * `$HOME/setup/gentoo`
-    * Funtoo/Gentoo configuration directory.
+    * Funtoo configuration directory.
 Full contents are in the "gentoo" directory in this repository.
     * Replicated to "/etc/portage" regularly.
   * `/.g/_data/_build`
     * Directory for source repositories and temporary builds.
 This is